Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

-Résumé characteristics were randomly assigned using the program developed by \cite{lahey_computerizing_2009}.
-Each résumé includes a name, address, university, major, and work experience obtained during college.
-Following the audit literature \citep[e.g., see][]{bertrand_are_2004}, we use names that are distinct along racial/ethnic and gender lines to signal these attributes to prospective employers.
-The names used in the study are Colin Schneider and Jack Schwartz (White men), Darius Jackson and Xavier Washington (Black men), Diego Martinez and Andres Flores (Hispanic men), Claire Haas and Madeline Krueger (White women), Kiara Banks and Jasmin Booker (Black women), and Adriana Hernandez and Gabriela Lopez (Hispanic women).\footnote{The first and surnames were chosen from a combination of data sources.
-The first names selected for the \enquote{White} and \enquote{Black} categories are taken from \cite{levitt_freakonomics_2005}.
-Hispanic names were identified through various internet sources.
-After constructing a bank of names that vary by race/ethnicity and gender, we used the Social Security name database to select names with similar popularity among individuals born between 1994 and 1996, the birth cohorts corresponding to typical college graduates entering the labor market in 2016--2017.
-On average, the popularity rankings for the first names in our study are as follows: Colin (128th), Jack (109th), Darius (169th), Xavier (133rd), Diego (208th), Andres (165th), Claire (131st), Madeline (79th), Kiara (188th), Jasmin (182nd), Adriana (147th), and Gabriela (122nd).
+We randomly assigned r\'{e}sum\'{e} characteristics using the program developed by \citet{lahey_computerizing_2009}.
+Each r\'{e}sum\'{e} listed a name, address, university, major, and work experience obtained during college.
+Following the audit literature \citep[e.g.,][]{bertrand_are_2004}, we used names designed to signal applicants' race/ethnicity and gender to prospective employers.
+The names are Colin Schneider and Jack Schwartz (White men), Darius Jackson and Xavier Washington (Black men), Diego Martinez and Andres Flores (Hispanic men), Claire Haas and Madeline Krueger (White women), Kiara Banks and Jasmin Booker (Black women), and Adriana Hernandez and Gabriela Lopez (Hispanic women).\footnote{The \enquote{White} and \enquote{Black} first names come from \citet{levitt_freakonomics_2005}.
+We identified Hispanic names through internet sources.
+We then used the Social Security name database to select names with similar popularity among individuals born between 1994 and 1996, the cohorts most likely to enter the labor market in 2016--2017.
+The first-name popularity rankings were Colin (128th), Jack (109th), Darius (169th), Xavier (133rd), Diego (208th), Andres (165th), Claire (131st), Madeline (79th), Kiara (188th), Jasmin (182nd), Adriana (147th), and Gabriela (122nd).
 Surnames were selected using the 2000 Census surname distribution.
-For the \enquote{White} surnames, approximately 96--97 percent of individuals report their race/ethnicity as non-Hispanic White, while the comparable range for the Hispanic surnames is 91--94 percent.
-Among individuals with the \enquote{Black} surnames used in the experiment, the share reporting non-Hispanic Black/African American ranges from 54 to 90 percent.
-Although these shares differ from those for White and Hispanic surnames, the selected names are prevalent among Black respondents in the Census data.}
+Among individuals with the \enquote{White} surnames, approximately 96--97 percent report their race/ethnicity as non-Hispanic White, while the comparable range for the Hispanic surnames is 91--94 percent.
+Among individuals with the \enquote{Black} surnames, the share reporting Black/African American ranges from 54 to 90 percent.
+Although these shares are lower than the corresponding shares associated with White and Hispanic surnames, the selected names are prevalent among Black respondents in the Census data.
+Survey-based perception data also support these choices. \citet{gaddis_how_2017} tests the four Black surnames used here directly and finds that pairing a Black first name with a Black surname increases the rate at which the name is perceived as Black from 75.0 to 82.5 percent on average.
+In his data, Darius is perceived as Black at high rates and Claire as White at very high rates.
+Jasmin and Kiara are perceived as Black less often from the first name alone.
+Pairing them with the strongly Black-associated surnames Booker and Banks offsets this attenuation. \citet{gaddis_racialethnic_2017} finds that Hispanic first names paired with Hispanic surnames, the combination used here, are recognized as Hispanic about 90 percent of the time.
+Any attenuation in a group's name signal biases its estimated callback gap toward zero.
+As such, cross-group comparisons are conservative for groups with weaker signals.}